Restaurants & Bars

 Upon bringing animals into Latvia, it is necessary to have an internationally recognized veterinary certificate attesting to the general health of the pet(s) as well as to the immunization and vaccination record (for dogs: against rabies, canine distemper, infectious canine hepatitis, and canine parvoviral infection; for cats: against rabies and feline infectious panleucopenia).
 The certificate must be in Latvian, English or Russian.

-All pets imported to Malaysia must have a valid import license, be accompanied by a valid certificate giving a full description or identification of the animal, be identified by an ISO compliant microchip, be at least three months old at the time of import, and be accompanied by a Veterinary Health Certificate.
+All pets imported to Malaysia must have a valid import permit issued by the Department of Malaysian Quarantine and Inspection Services (MAQIS), be accompanied by a valid certificate giving a full description or identification of the animal, be identified by an ISO compliant microchip, be at least three months old at the time of import, and be accompanied by a Veterinary Health Certificate.
 Dogs anad cats imported from scheduled countries -- United Kingdom, Eire, Northern Ireland, New Zealand, Japan, Brunei, Singapore -- are exempt from quarantine.
 Animals imported from non-scheduled countries are placed in an approved quarantine area for at least seven days.
 This period may be extended if the animal is considered at risk.
 The animal is released if found to be free from infection.
 Animals imported from Australia are placed in an approved quarantine area for at least ten days, where the animal is given an anti-rabies vaccination and health tests are carried out.
 The animal is released when found to be free from infection.

+Cats and dogs can be imported only from approved countries.
 If arriving from any country other than Australia, you'll need an import permit (plan ahead!) and your animal will be quarantined for a minimum of ten days.
 Importantly, certain dog breeds are banned and will be refused entry.
-And you may not import birds, ferrets, guinea pigs, mice & rats (except laboratory animals), reptiles and snakes.
+Other than cats and dogs, you can ONLY import: rabbits from Australia, chinchillas from Great Britain, guinea pigs from Australia.
 Live animals may not enter New Zealand without meeting specific conditions.
 These will depend on the type of animal and country of origin.
 Entry conditions are described in the appropriate Import Health Standard (IHS) for the animal you wish to import.
 A Permit to Import may be required and animals may have to undergo Post Entry Quarantine at a MAF approved facility.
 Some animals may be prohibited due to their protected status (see the Convention on International Trade in Endangered Species).
 If your animal does need to be quarantined you must, before applying for a Permit to Import, contact a quarantine facility in New Zealand to reserve a space for your animal(s).
-From January 2, 2012, cats and dogs from the UK, Malta, Republic of Ireland, and Sweden will be required to have a rabies vaccination and rabies titre test

 To import your pets (e.g. dogs, cats, ornamental birds, rabbits, guinea pigs etc), you must first obtain an import permit from the Agri-Food & Veterinary Authority of Singapore (AVA) within 30 days prior to the date of arrival.
 Application for the permit can be made with the online form.